Robust Lyapunov Functions for Reaction Networks: An Uncertain System Framework: Robust Lyapunov Functions and Linear Differential Inclusions

 \subsection{Uncertain Systems Framework: Reaction Coordinates}

-In this subsection, the function $W_{R,x_e}$ is assigned to be $R$, as in the case of PWLR functions.
+In this subsection the function $W_{R,x_e}$ is assigned to be $R$, as in the case of PWLR functions.
 As arbitrary monotone kinetics are allowed in our formulation of the CRN family $\mathscr N_{A,B}$, the system \eqref{e.ode} with kinetics $\mathscr K_A$ can be viewed as an uncertain system.
-However, this system does not fit directly to the traditional types of uncertainties (e.g parameter uncertainty) known in the literature.
-In this subsection, we show that shifting the analysis of the system to reaction coordinates enables us to view it as a \emph{linear parameter varying} (LPV) system where the existence of a common Lyapunov function for the LPV system implies the existence of a robust Lyapunov function for the CRN.
+However, this system is not in the form of the traditional types of parameter uncertainties treated in the literature.
+In this subsection, we show that shifting the analysis of the system to reaction coordinates enables to view it as a \emph{linear parameter varying} (LPV) system for which existence of a common Lyapunov function directly yields a robust Lyapunov function for the original CRN.

 Let $r(t):=R(x(t))$, then we have:

 where $\rho(t):=\frac{\partial R}{\partial x}(x(t))$.
 We can write $\rho (t)$ as a conic combination of individual partial derivatives as follows:

 where $[\rho(t)]_{ji}=\rho_{ji}(t)$, and $[E_{ji}]_{j'i'}=1$ if $(j',i')=(j,i)$ and zero otherwise.\\ Let $s$ denote the number of elements in the support of $\partial R/\partial x$, and let $\kappa:\{1,..,s\} \to \{ (i,j):\alpha_{ij}>0 \}$ be an indexing map.
 Then, we can write \eqref{e.Rode} as: